whkelvin/blogs-tw/src/posts/introduction-to-typescript.md

 ---
-title: Introduction to TypeScript: Why You Should Use It
+title: "Introduction to TypeScript: Why You Should Use It"
-date: 2023-10-15
+date: "2023-10-15"
-description: Discover the benefits of using TypeScript in your JavaScript projects.
+description: "Discover the benefits of using TypeScript in your JavaScript projects."
 ---

 # Introduction to TypeScript: Why You Should Use It